codelaxx/codelaxx/README.md

 Biography
 - 👋 Hi, I’m @codelaxx
-- 👀 I’m interested in Java, Python, Javascript, DevOps, Frontend, GameDev, IoT, NB-Iot/LTE-m/LoRa/LPWAN, arduino/esp/atmel, design, efficient and effective coding, deep skills
+- 👀 I’m interested in Java, Python, Javascript, DevOps, Frontend, GameDev, IoT, NB-Iot/LTE-m/LoRa/LPWAN, embedded, arduino/esp/atmel, design, efficient and effective coding, deep skills
 - 🌱 I’m currently learning Google cloud certifications, DevOps in general, frontend, and some fun GameDev projects to keep motivated (and that pesky Java-certification on the back burner, 10 years coming now, bah)
 - 💞️ I’m looking to collaborate on nothing at the moment, but I have a few things that are going to be huge in the social responsibility category, non profit øf cørse
 - 📫 How to reach me?
 Catch me outside ;p